documentationfor yFiles for HTML 3.0.0.1

 Sibling

-In grouped graphs two nodes are siblings of each other when they have the same parent.
+In grouped graphs, two nodes are siblings if they have the same parent.

-In trees, two nodes are siblings of each other when their incoming edges have the same source node.
+In trees, two nodes are siblings if their incoming edges originate from the same source node.

 Top